svgdotjs/svg.js/README.md

 __`returns`: `itself`__

 ### ungroup() / flatten()
-Break up the group/container and places all elements in the given parent while remaining their visual representation.
-The result is a flat svg structure e.g. for exporting
+Break up a group/container and move all the elements to a given parent node without changing their visual representations.
+The result is a flat svg structure, e.g. for exporting.

 ```javascript
 // ungroups all elements in this group recursively and places them into the given parent